greenbone/actions/mattermost-notify/README.md

 # Mattermost notify

-- Send a Mattermost message into a channel
+- Sends workflow status messages to a Mattermost channel.

 ## Examples

+- Create a yml file under /.github/workflows.
+- Add under "workflows:" the workflows you want to receive a status message about.

 #### Use Case